bitnami/charts/bitnami/dataplatform-bp1/README.md

     --set wavefront.wavefront.token=<YOUR_API_TOKEN>
 ```

+### For using an existing Wavefront deployment

-If you want to use an existing Wavefront deployment, make sure that auto discovery enableDiscovery: true and annotation based discovery discovery.disable_annotation_discovery: false are enabled in the Wavefront Collector ConfigMap.
+- To enable the annotation discovery feature in wavefront for the existing wavefront deployment,  make sure that auto discovery `enableDiscovery: true` and annotation based discovery `discovery.disable_annotation_discovery: false` are enabled in the Wavefront Collector ConfigMap.
 They should be enabled by default.

-If you wish not to use the annotation based discovery feature in wavefront, edit the Wavefront Collector ConfigMap and add the following snippet under discovery plugins.
+- To not use the annotation based discovery feature in wavefront, edit the Wavefront Collector ConfigMap and add the following snippet under discovery plugins.
 Once done, restart the wavefront collectors DaemonSet.

 ```console
 $ kubectl edit configmap wavefront-collector-config -n wavefront